-If you’ve ever had a payment or transaction returned due to non-sufficient funds, you may be familiar with the term “overdraft,” sometimes used interchangeably with “overdraw.”
-One of the ways you can avoid the hassle and embarrassment of overdrawing your account is with PSECU’s Overdraft Protection Transfer Service.
+If you’ve ever had a payment or transaction returned due to non-sufficient funds (NSF), you may be familiar with the term “overdraft,” sometimes used interchangeably with “overdraw.”
+One of the ways you can avoid the hassle of overdrawing your account is with our no-fee Overdraft Protection Transfer Service.

 What is Overdraft Protection Transfer Service?

-When an account doesn’t have enough funds to cover the amount of a check or ACH transaction, Overdraft Protection Service allows funds from a separate account to be transferred to cover the amount.
-PSECU does not charge a fee for this service.
+When an account doesn’t have enough funds to cover the amount of a check, ACH transaction, or bill payer transaction, Overdraft Protection Transfer Service allows funds from a separate account to be transferred to cover the amount.
+We don’t charge a fee for this service.

-Overdraft Protection Transfer Service does not apply to all types of transactions and does not include debit card purchases.
-IRAs and Certificates cannot be used as overdraft protection accounts.
+Overdraft Protection Transfer Service does not apply to all types of transactions and does not include debit card purchases and ATM transactions.
+IRAs and certificates can’t be used as overdraft protection accounts.

 Setting Up Overdraft Protection Transfer Service